 Although the land use scenario may not be finalised at present, it shows the City's intent to progressively move from PTOD to TODC.
 Therefore outputs from this process, particularly the implementation component, must be contextualised within the TOD strategy whilst the final scenario undergoes further review.

-At the date of submission of this report, the TOD working group completed stage two of the methodology to develop TODC (refer to Figure 1 on page 76) and will effectively move on to Stage 3, Reaching Equilibrium.
+At the date of submission of this report, the TOD working group completed stage two of the methodology to develop TODC (refer to figure 1 above) and will effectively move on to stage three, Reaching Equilibrium.